U.S. top court rebuffs mystery company in Mueller subpoena fight

 The redacted court filings showed that the investigation involved in the case was the Mueller probe.
 Mueller neither concluded that Trump unlawfully sought to obstruct the probe, nor did he exonerate him of obstruction.

 Mueller charged a series of Russian individuals and three Russian companies.
-The conviction of former Trump campaign chairman involved his concealment from the U.S. government of millions of dollars he was paid as a consultant to pro-Russia Ukrainian politicians.
+The conviction of former Trump campaign chairman Paul Manafort involved his concealment from U.S. authorities of millions of dollars he was paid as a consultant to pro-Russia Ukrainian politicians.
 Manafort has been sentenced to 7-1/2 years in prison in two criminal cases brought by Mueller’s team.

 The U.S. Court of Appeals for the District of Columbia Circuit, in a Dec.
 18 ruling that was not made public until Jan.
 8, concluded “there is a reasonable probability the information sought through the subpoena here concerns a commercial activity that caused a direct effect in the United States.”